 2requires_review: TrueGiving the decoder more reasoning budget can help on charts, diagrams, and long documents, but it's orthogonal to multimodal architecture.
 Extra compute only helps after perception succeeds.
 If the visual encoder missed a label or the projector discarded detail, more decoding steps won't bring that signal back.

-Grounding evaluation should reflect that boundary: a fluent answer does not pass when the cited region or OCR evidence is absent.
+Grounding evaluation should reflect that boundary: a fluent answer doesn't pass when the cited region or OCR evidence is absent.

 1metrics = {